Looking for a comforting weeknight dinner? This delicious Vegan Mac and Cheese is made with pantry ingredients and sneaks two portions of veggies in!

 This Vegan Mac and Cheese recipe is a paid partnership with Manitoba Milling Company.
-All views and opinions expressed are my own.

 Be kind to me.
 This week I'm attempting to tackle a comfort food classic and not only veganize it, but make it a little bit healthier.
-That's right, you can eat mac and cheese and get your nutrients at the same time!
+That's right, you can eat mac and cheese and get your nutrients at the same time

 I've been meaning to add a mac and cheese recipe to this blog for so long, so when Manitoba Milling Company suggested a collaboration using their Unsweetened Milled Whole Seed Flax Beverage, I jumped at the chance!

 I hadn't tried flax milk before, and I can honestly say I've been really impressed by it.
 It's fantastic in sauces, hot drinks and baking as it's naturally quite thick and creamy.
 I can also speak from experience when I say that it's great on cereal too!

 I also particularly love that Manitoba Milling's non-GMO Flax Beverage is made with the highest quality whole milled flaxseed (produced by the Pizzey family on their farm in Manitoba), so you get all the benefits of eating flax such as omega-3, protein and fibre to name a few.